Ayam Goreng Kuning

 - Ayam Goreng Asam (Tamarind fried chicken): Reduce turmeric to 1 teaspoon.
 Mix 2 tablespoons of tamarind paste with 1/4 cup warm water.
-Strain and add to the marinade.
+Strain out and discard the stringy solids and add the tamarind water to the marinade.

 - Ayam Goreng Belacan (Shrimp paste fried chicken): Reduce turmeric to 1 teaspoon.
 Add 1 tablespoon of shrimp paste (belacan) to the marinade.